ga-wdi-lessons/jquery-from-scratch/readme.md

 Today, I'll be coding on the server - meaning you'll have access to my code _instantly_!

+Remember to refresh the page for the latest changes.

 http://www.wdidc.org/~jesse/jquery-from-scratch/jakeWeary.js

 ## Hello, jQuery